Prosopometamorphopsia: Case studies

 Jason Werbeloff, a twenty-two-year-old graduate student in Johannesburg, spent months in bed with a severe case of mononucleosis.
 He was told to e-mail Brad Duchaine, a professor of psychological and brain sciences at Dartmouth College, who was studying the phenomenon.

 In a study by J.D.
 Blom, I.E.C.
 Sommer, S. Koops, and O.W.
 Sacks, hetero- and hemiprosopometamorphopsia were the two most widely documented types of prosopometamorphopsia.
-With heteroprosopometamorphopsia being the most common, at ~69% of patients.
+Heteroprosopometamorphopsia is the most common, at ~69% of patients.
 True autoprosopometamorphopsia make up around 5%, although 25% of patients experienced both of the former.
 Zoanthroprosopometamorphopsia is exceedingly rare, with 3% of patients reporting symptoms.

 One study reported a 24-year-old woman who developed prosopometamorphopsia after a childbirth.
 Initially she developed severe migraines and blurred vision mainly in her right visual hemifield and was in a confused state.
 The visual disturbances persisted long after the migraine had subsided several hours later.
 She described the left half of people's faces as "out of place" and would see these distortions irrespective of whether the faces were familiar or unknown.
 However, she was able to visualise the faces of familiar people in her mind without the distortions.
 She also did not report perceiving distortions in stimuli other than faces and demonstrated the same patterns a year after the first assessments.
 It was discovered that this woman had a left hemisphere lesion which resulted in distortions of the left half of the faces to which she was exposed.
 The unilateral aspect of the defect suggests that the early stages of face processing occurs in parallel mechanisms across both hemispheres and the right hemisphere then integrates the information that results in a unitary face representation.